 This emissions limited warranty is in addition to the CFMOTO Powersports, Inc. standard limited warranty for your vehicle.
 CFMOTO Powersports, Inc. warrants that at the time it is first purchased, this emissions- certified vehicle is designed, built and equipped so it conforms to applicable U.S. Environmental Protection Agency (EPA) and the California Air Resource Board (CARB) emission regulations.
 CFMOTO Powersports, Inc. also warrants that the vehicle is free from defects in materials and workmanship that would cause it to fail to meet these regulations.
-The warranty period for this emissions-certified vehicle starts on the date the vehicle is first purchased and continues for a period of 500 hours of engine operation, 5000 kilometers (3,100 miles) of vehicle travel, or 30 calendar months from the date of purchase, whichever comes first.
-This emissions limited warranty covers components whose failure increases the vehicle's regulated emissions, and it covers components not covered by this warranty is the responsibility of the vehicle owner.
+The warranty period for this emissions-certified vehicle starts on the date the vehicle is first purchased and continues for a period of 500 hours of engine operation, 5000 kilometers (3, 100 miles) of vehicle travel, or 30 calendar months from the date of purchase, whichever comes first.
+This emissions limited warranty covers components whose failure increases the vehicle's regulated emissions, and it covers components of systems whose only purpose is to control emissions.
+Repairing or replacing other components not covered by this warranty is the responsibility of the vehicle owner.
 This emissions limited warranty does not cover components whose failure does not increase the vehicle's regulated emissions.
 For exhaust emissions, emission-related components include any engine parts related to the following systems: